 Stash is an app that gives you the tools, guidance, and confidence to invest and grow your wealth.

 Instead of creating an investment portfolio for you, the company gives you the foundation to build your own.

 Stash is unique because it is not a robo-advisor that chooses investments for users.
-Instead, the company empowers users to invest on their own through education and various tools.
+Instead, Stash empowers users to invest on their own through education and various tools.

-Because let's face it – investing can be a daunting task when you are just starting.
+Because let's face it – investing can be a daunting task when you are just starting out.

 This is an important step for new investors…

 …even if you can automate your investing, you should understand your investments.

 With Stash, you can:

 - Learn the ins and outs of investing.

 All it takes is two minutes, five dollars, and a phone to start investing confidently!